Asymptotic multipartite version of the Alon-Yuster theorem: Proof of Theorem

-Next, we wish to remove copies of $\Khk$ in such a way that the number of non-red vertices in each non-receptacle cluster is the same and there are new leftover sets of size $O(\zeta n)$.
+Next, we wish to remove copies of $\Khk$ in such a way that the number of non-red vertices in each non-receptacle sub-cluster is the same and there are new leftover sets of size $O(\zeta n)$.
 This is accomplished via Lemma~\ref{lem:hatsets}.
+After we insert vertices via Fact~\ref{fact:belong} and remove some to create a (much smaller) leftover set via Lemma~\ref{lem:hatsets}, the sets $\tilde{V}^{(j)}_i$ will be slightly changed into sets $\hat{V}^{(j)}_i$ for $i\in [k]$ and $j\in\{0,1,\ldots,\ell'\}$.

-\begin{lem} For each $i\in [k]$, there exist disjoint vertex sets $\hat{V}_i^{(0)},\hat{V}_i^{(1)},\ldots,\hat{V}_i^{(\ell')}$ in $V_i$ such that the following occurs: \begin{itemize} \item $|\hat{V}_i^{(0)}|\leq 3h\zeta n$, \item $\hat{V}_i^{(1)}=\tilde{V}_i^{(1)}$, has exactly $3h\zeta n$ red vertices and exactly $L'$ vertices total, \item for $j\in\{2,\ldots,\ell'\}$, $\hat{V}_i^{(j)}\subset\tilde{V}_i^{(j)}$ and $\hat{V}_i^{(j)}$ contains all red and blue vertices of $\tilde{V}_i^{(j)}$, \item for $j\in\{2,\ldots,\ell'\}$, $\hat{V}_i^{(j)}$ contains exactly $h\left\lceil\left(1-\frac{d'}{4}\right)\frac{L'}{h}\right\rceil$ non-red vertices, and \item the graph induced by $V(G')-\bigcup_{i=1}^k\bigcup_{j=0}^{\ell'}\hat{V}_i^{(j)}$ is spanned by the union of vertex-disjoint copies of $\Khk$. \end{itemize} \end{lem}
+\begin{lem} For each $i\in [k]$, there exist disjoint vertex sets $\hat{V}_i^{(0)},\hat{V}_i^{(1)},\ldots,\hat{V}_i^{(\ell')}$ in $V_i$ such that the following occurs: \begin{itemize} \item $|\hat{V}_i^{(0)}|\leq 3h\zeta n$, \item $\hat{V}_i^{(1)}=\tilde{V}_i^{(1)}$, has exactly $(\ell'-1)3h\zeta n$ red vertices and exactly $L'$ vertices total, \item for $j\in\{2,\ldots,\ell'\}$, $\hat{V}_i^{(j)}\subset\tilde{V}_i^{(j)}$ and $\hat{V}_i^{(j)}$ contains all red and blue vertices of $\tilde{V}_i^{(j)}$, \item for $j\in\{2,\ldots,\ell'\}$, $\hat{V}_i^{(j)}$ contains exactly $h\left\lceil\left(1-\frac{d'}{4}\right)\frac{L'}{h}\right\rceil$ non-red vertices, and \item the graph induced by $V(G')-\bigcup_{i=1}^k\bigcup_{j=0}^{\ell'}\hat{V}_i^{(j)}$ is spanned by the union of vertex-disjoint copies of $\Khk$. \end{itemize} \end{lem}

-\begin{pfcite}{Lemma~\ref{lem:hatsets}} In this proof, we will remove some copies of $\Khk$ to thin the graph so that the clusters satisfy the conditions above.
+\begin{pfcite}{Lemma~\ref{lem:hatsets}} In this proof, we will remove some copies of $\Khk$ to thin the graph so that the sub-clusters satisfy the conditions above.
 We shall do this by taking the reduced graph $G_r$ and creating an auxiliary graph $A_r$ and then we apply Theorem~\ref{thm:frac} to $A_r$.
-The resulting fractional $K_k$-tiling in $A_r$ will produce a family of vertex-disjoint $\Khk$-s in $G$ that we shall remove.
+From the resulting fractional $K_k$-tiling in $A_r$, we will produce a family of vertex-disjoint $\Khk$-s in $G$ that we shall remove.

-From Section~\ref{sec:partitioning}, recall that $D=D(k,\epsilon)$ was the least common multiple of a common denominator of a rational-valued solution to linear program (\ref{eq:maxLP}) over all balanced $k$-partite graphs with at most $kM=M(k,\epsilon)$ vertices.
+From Section~\ref{sec:partitioning}, recall that $D=D(k,\epsilon)$ was the least common multiple of a common denominator of a rational-valued solution to linear program (\ref{eq:maxLP}) over all balanced $k$-partite graphs with at most $k\cdot M=k\cdot M(k,\epsilon)$ vertices.
 In a similar way, we may define $D_0=D_0(k,\epsilon,\zeta)$ to be the least common multiple of the common denominator of a rational-valued solution to linear program (\ref{eq:maxLP}) over all balanced $k$-partite graphs with at most $\frac{d'}{3h\zeta}\ell'\leq\frac{1}{3h\zeta}D(k,\epsilon)M(k,\epsilon)$ vertices in each class.